bugnano/frigame_docs/source/index.rst

 About friGame
 =============

-friGame is a game development library in JavaScript/`jQuery`_ written by Franco Bugnano.
+friGame is a game development library in JavaScript written by Franco Bugnano.
 It allows creating 2D games that run in any modern web browser without having to rely on external plugins such as Flash_.

 It started as a porting of the excellent gameQuery_ library by Selim Arsever in order to use the |canvas| element, but